 The main character of the book, Ruth, a farmer's daughter, is unhappy since childhood.
 When she was ten her father abandoned his wife and two children driven to despair by his wife's stinging tongue.
 His wife, May, Ruth's mother, is an unhappy woman herself.
 Since early childhood she knew nothing but hard labour being the eldest daughter in a big farmer's family.
 She married the young man she loved but he was soon killed in World War II.
-She is angry at all the world and at the people surrounding her, and tries to compensate her misfortune by hurting everybody with her sharp tongue.
-There's no understanding between her and Ruth, she has only sharp remarks and slaps for her daughter.
-That, and the loss of the father, the only person who was kind to her, and poverty coming to the family as a result of the loss of the bread-winner combined with her slow comprehension result in Ruth's loneliness in the family.
-She becomes the victim of the class because of the peculiarities of her mind, she is called moron by her classmates and brother.
+She is angry at all the world and at the people surrounding her, and tries to compensate her misfortune by hurting everybody with her sharp tongue There's no understanding between her and Ruth, she has only sharp remark; and slaps for her daughter.
+That, and the loss of the father, the only person who was kind to her, and poverty coming to the family as a result of the loss of the bread-winner combined with her slow comprehension result in Ruth's lone'in ess in the family.
+She becomes the victim of the class because of the peculianties of her mind, she is called moron by her classmates and brother.
 All these factors determine her very low self-esteem and the absence of the sense of responsibility at the same time.
-She becomes icalous of everybody else's success, she hates her classmates and teachers but those who are kind and attentive to her.
-Having grown up she falls in love with the only man who paid attention to her and who, socially and psychologically, is a misfit and a loser at the beginning.
-She marries him, brings him home against her mother's will and life soon becomes a hell for the three of them.
-Ruth's husband, Ruby, doesn't work most of the time, but drinks, uses drugs, gets into trouble and hates Ruth's mother who gives him what he deserves with her tongue.
+She becomes jealous of everybody else's success, she hates her classmates and teachers but those who are kind and attentive to her.
+Having grown up she falls in love with the only man who paid attent on to her and who, socially and psychologically, is a misfit and a loser at the beginning.
+She marries him, brings him home against her mother's will and inte soon becomes a hell for the three of them.
+Ruth's husband, Ruby, doesn't work most of the time, but drinks, uses drugs, gets into trouble and hates Ruth's nother who gives him what he deserves with her tongue.
 The culmination of this hell or a life is predictable.

-One day psychically unstable ^k uby in a fit of rage kills Ruth's mother, tries to kill Ruth but stops at the last moment.
+One day psychically unstable Ruby in a fit of rage kills Ruth's mother, tries to kill Ruth but stops at the last moment.
 He is arrested and shut up in the asylum.
-Ruth is grieving for him (not for her mother), but at the end s is tries to reestimate her life and hopes to start a new life, independent and on her own.
-The reader understands she has coped up with the task: he reads the book she wrote about herself - "The Book of Ruth".
+Ruth is grieving for him (not for her mother), but at the end she tries to reestimate her life and hopes to start a new life, independent and on her own.
+The reader understands she has coped up with the task: he reads the book she wrote about herselfwhich the limitations of a small town's life play a very important role.

-J. Hamilton's bock is prominent for the minute and very precise psychological analysis of the heroine's personality and her inner world.
-The author analyses all the social and psychological factors that formed the character and the personality of her heroine, among which the limitations of a small town's life play a very important role.
 Gifted with love and understanding of literature Ruth, under the conditions of life in a small town can realize herself only working at the dry-cleaner's.
-Neglect of her inner life and ruthlessness to her result in her hatred and jealousy of others.
-She feels pity only to misfits and losers like herself; she is always on the side of those whom other people disaprove or hate.
+Neglect of her inner life and ruthlessness to herresult in her hatred and jealousy of others.She feels pity only to misfits and losers like herself; she is always on the side of those whom other people dissaprove or hate.